i-h-bar/mtg-mcp/README.md

-# mtg-mcp
+# MTG-MCP

-MCP to fetch cards and rule information from postgres db
+A Magic: The Gathering MCP server to fetch cards and rules for an LLM agent.